Sherry Stringfield: ER

-Stringfield became one of the original cast members of NBC's medical drama, ER.
+Stringfield was one of the original cast members of NBC's medical drama, ER.
 Her personal success mirrored the show's success — she was nominated for an Emmy Award for lead actress during each of her first three seasons of the show.
-Stringfield was contractually tied to appear in five seasons of ER; however, a desire for a "normal life" and to escape ERs grueling filming schedule prompted her to leave the drama early in its third season.
+Stringfield was contractually tied to appear in five seasons of ER; however a desire for a normal life and to escape ERs grueling filming schedule prompted her to leave the drama early in its third season.

 In order to be released from her contract, Stringfield was forced to sign a no-work agreement, which blocked her from working on television for the remainder of her original contract.
 Stringfield's decision to quit reportedly angered the show's executive producer, John Wells, because she left just as Dr. Lewis got embroiled in a budding romance with Anthony Edwards' Dr. Mark Greene.
-Stringfield has commented: "I wouldn't describe the situation as pleasant.
+Stringfield commented, "I wouldn't describe the situation as pleasant.
 The producers were in shock.
 They tried to talk me out of it.
 It took a long time to get out of my contract."

 Stringfield's much publicized departure reportedly "sent a small shock wave through Hollywood" and her exit episode in November 1996 attracted 37 million viewers, the biggest night of the season for the NBC network.
-Stringfield quit just as television executive Dick Robertson was closing a deal that guaranteed the ER cast millions in future earnings from sales to cable and syndication, meaning she effectively "walked away from a fortune.
+Stringfield quit just as television executive Dick Robertson was closing a deal that guaranteed the ER cast millions in future earnings from sales to cable and syndication, meaning she effectively "walked away from a fortune".

 Stringfield claims she was asked to reprise the role of Susan Lewis in ER several times, but turned each offer down.
 However, following the birth of her daughter, she approached the producers of ER and then rejoined the cast in 2001, the show's eighth season.
-"I changed my mind," Stringfield commented, "I really want to work now.
+"I changed my mind," Stringfield commented.
+"I really want to work now.
 It just made sense for me to go back to ER."
-26.7 million people watched Stringfield's return, placing the show at first place in the ratings.
-During her second stint in ER, Stringfield's character was featured in a special 'crossover' with NBC's New York City based police drama, Third Watch, which aired in 2002.
-She remained in the role for four additional seasons; however in August 2005, Stringfield announced that she would be leaving the show again as the 12th season came underway.
+The 26.7 million people who watched Stringfield's return placed the show first in the ratings.

+During her second stint in ER, Stringfield's character was featured in a special crossover with NBC's New York City based police drama, Third Watch, which aired in 2002; she remained in the role for four additional seasons.
+However in August 2005, Stringfield announced that she would be leaving the show again as the 12th season came underway.
 "I am extremely grateful for the time I spent on ER," Stringfield explained.
 "It is a wonderful show, and there are so many people I will miss.
 But I'm ready for new roles and new challenges."
 In 2009, Stringfield returned to ER for the series finale "And in the End...".